 To download the checklists, visit Property Law Section New Zealand Law Society

 - Certifying and Signing the e-dealing.
 For more information, see Managing Sign-off Risk.

 - Arranging Settlement of the transaction.
 Your firm should consider what it will do if Landonline is down on settlement day.
 There are a number of things you can do to mitigate the risks of Landonline being unavailable when you need to settle.
 For more information, see How to settle when Landonline is unavailable.

 - Releasing and Submitting the e-dealing.
 Your firm may wish to have a policy around evidence of registration.

 - Storage of A&I forms.
 The statutory requirement is that A&I forms be retained for 10 years.
-It is best to store A&I forms in a way that is consistent with your other filing systems and is easily accessible for compliance.
+It is best to store A&I forms in a way that is consistent with your other filing systems and is easily accessible for compliance review.
 If you are already set up to scan your files and store them electronically then that option could be also used for A&I forms.
 For more information, see A&I forms and Guideline N of the NZLS Property Transactions and e-dealing Practice Guidelines.

 - Other compliance matters.
 Your firm will need to consider how you will manage your documentation so that you are prepared for compliance reviews.
-For more information, see Compliance documentation and storage.
+For more information, see Compliance review and evidentiary requirements.